-Microsoft PowerPoint launched in 1990 and has become the most popular presentation software – being used by over 500 million people worldwide.
-More than 120 million people are using PowerPoint to create business and educational presentations worldwide – of which 30 million presentations are created everyday.
+Microsoft PowerPoint was launched in 1990 and has since become the number-one presentation software, used by over 500 million people worldwide.
+On average, over 30 million presentations are created every day.

-Here are eight of the most common problems, along with practical solutions on how to avoid them…
+Here are eight of the most common problems, along with our best advice on how to avoid them:

 To use Guides:

-- To show the guides, in Excel, PowerPoint, or Word, click the View tab.
+- To show the Guides function in PowerPoint, click the View tab.

 - Then check the Guides box.
 To hide the guides, uncheck the Guides box.